collectioneur/LingoAI/README.md

 If you encounter any issues or have suggestions, feel free to open an issue or contact us directly.

 ---
-Made with ❤️ by meю
+Made with ❤️ by me.